Koranir/endless-sky/readme-cmake.md

 - "C++ clang-cl for vXXX build tools", and
 - "C++ CMake tools for Windows".

-Please note that it is recommened to use VS 2022 (or higher) for its better CMake integration.
+Please note that it is recommended to use VS 2022 (or higher) for its better CMake integration.

 ### Windows Build Process